jorik041/Emerald-AI-wiki/Creating-Attack-Animation-Events.md

 ![](https://i.imgur.com/oQC3QOf.png)

 ## Part 2
 This will bring you to the Project tab where the animation's location is.
-Select the object that hold the animation and view it within the Inspector.
+Select the object that holds the attack animation and view it within the Inspector.
 ![](https://i.imgur.com/GRf1XY1.png)

 ![](https://i.imgur.com/TKGbN48.png)